 Hello divas!
 I hope that have had a fantastic week so far.
 Mine has been pretty good.
 I am trucking along in my nutrition and fitness plan and feel great.
 I just have to get through the week lol.

-I can’t believe that January is half over and February is just around the corner.
+I can’t believe that January is almost over and February is just around the corner.
 That also means that Valentine’s Day is also just ahead.
 I hope you have some fun plans for your significant other planned.
 I know I am working on plans myself.

 But with a holiday that seems to revolve around candy and eating out, it can sometimes be hard to stay healthy on Valentine’s Day.
 So today I am sharing 5 healthy living tips for a healthier Valentine’s Day.

 Do something active.
 The first tip is to do something active this Valentine’s Day.
 This year the big day falls on a Saturday so many people are off of work.
 Why not do something together during the day time hours that will get your blood pumping?
 Need some idea?
 Check out my date ideas for fitness buffs.

 Eat in.
 While many people choose to eat out on Valentine’s Day, it may be a bit healthier to stay in and have a nice quiet dinner at home.
 You will be able to portion control your food better and it is easier to opt for healthier options.
 Not to mention the fact that you won’t have to deal with the stress and crowds of going out to eat on such a big day.
 Need a romantic meal idea?
 Try my Spaghetti with Breadcrumbs recipe.

 Skip the candy.
 This one is hard for me, but I told the hubby to skip the candy this year.
 The issue isn’t necessarily the candy itself – it is the fact that the candy gets left all over the house and anytime the muchies hit, I will go for the candy before something healthier like a piece of fruit or some carrot sticks.